Toe injuries include common conditions, such as an ingrown toenail, black toenail, as well as fractured, broken toe, or dislocated toes.

 It may be done under local anesthetic with any bad tissue being removed.
 The nail matrix is then treated with Phenol to prevent re-growth.

 Hallux Rigidus is a common cause of big toe pain.
 Symptoms include a stiff big toe with swelling and inflammation in the joint.
 There will also be a pain, particularly when walking.
 This may cause the person to limp or alter their walking gait and eventually the pain will be felt even when resting.
+Halllux Rigidus can be caused by a direct impact or from overuse.

 Initial symptoms include pain and stiffness at the base of the big toe called the MTP joint, especially when walking.
 Swelling and inflammation may also be present.
 As the condition gets worse the patient may also experience loss of movement and walk with a limp.
 Eventually, pain is felt even when resting and the top of the joint will be tender to touch.
 Bone growth on top of the joint may occur.
 Pains in the lower back, hips, or knees may result due to changes to walking patterns.

 In Hallux Rigidus, the movement in the joint at the base of the big toe gradually decreases.
-Initially, the term Hallux Limitus is often used and the term
+Initially, the term Hallux Limitus is often used and the term rigidus is used later as the movement becomes considerably reduced.
+It is a form of degenerative arthritis, although is often initially confused with a bunion.

 The condition can cause lots of further problems, especially with walking, as we require at least 60 degrees of dorsiflexion at the MTP joint for a normal walking pattern.
 If this is not available, compensations are made elsewhere, for example, the ankle, knee, and pelvis.

 It can be caused by either a traumatic injury or through overuse.
-Overpronation or where the foot rolls inwards too
+Overpronation or where the foot rolls inwards too much increases the stress on the joint.
+Repetitive weight-bearing in a dorsiflexed position such as when walking up mountains or driving forward in a rugby scrum or similar can be a factor.

 Other causes include traumatic injury, such as stubbing the big toe causing cartilage damage in the joint.
 A hypermobile 1st metatarsal bone or bone, which has too much movement can also cause the big toe to stiffen over time.
 Rheumatoid arthritis, which is inflammatory wear and tear of the joint as well as Gout which is a form of arthritis caused by excessive uric acid in the joint can also cause Hallux Rigidus.